 It is recommended to trek through the trekking agencies to ensure your safety and comfortable trek in the EBC trek and find the best tea houses.
-Trekking agencies will know the best tea houses en route and book it for you in advance.
+Trekking agencies will know the best tea houses en route and book them for you in advance.
 The food in the tea houses is available until 7 AM, therefore make sure you reach there before 7 pm.
-The transportation of foods is quite difficult and costly due to the altitude and lack of transportation.
+The transportation of food is quite difficult and costly due to the altitude and lack of transportation.
 Therefore finish whatever you have taken on your plate.
 Wasting foods is considered a bad habit, so finish the food or take less.

 Tips for staying in the tea houses

-- The use of toilet paper is rare in the tea houses in Nepal.
+- The use of toilet paper is rare in tea houses in Nepal.
 Therefore, you may want to carry a few packs of tissue paper or toilet paper if this is what you are comfortable with.
 Similarly, many toilets may not be able to flush paper without clogging so dispose of the paper properly.

 - Taking a hot shower after a long walk in the Himalayas is what every trekker wants.
 Therefore many tea houses offer some buckets of hot water which is boiled in gas or fire so they charge a certain amount.
 So you need to inform the staff of the tea house to bring a bucket of hot water.

 - Charging your phone or any electronic gadgets is only possible in the dining hall as there won’t be any plug socket in your room.
 For this, you will be charged $1 to 2 per hour.